Stock market today: Wall Street drifts after a strong retail sales report

 Bank of America was helping to lead the market with a 2.1% gain after it beat Wall Street's profit forecasts for the third quarter.
 It benefited from higher interest rates, but CEO Brian Moynihan also warned Americans continue to slow their spending after burning through the savings they had built up during the pandemic.

-Stocks of financial companies were broadly strong and pushing up the most on the S&P 500 out of the 11 sectors that make up the index.
+Bank of New York Mellon rose 4% after it also reported stronger profit than expected for the latest quarter.

-Johnson & Johnson slipped 1.3% after bouncing between small gains and losses.
+Johnson & Johnson fell 1.8% after bouncing between small gains and losses.
 It reported profit and revenue that fell short of analysts’ expectations, according to FactSet.

 The broad expectation for companies across the S&P 500 index is that profits returned to growth during the summer for the first time in a year.

-A big winner in the market was Wyndham Hotels & Resorts, whose stock jumped 8.6%.
-Rival Choice Hotels International said it wants to buy the company for $90 per share in cash and stock, valuing it at $7.8 billion.
+Wyndham Hotels & Resorts rose 8.7% after rival Choice Hotels International said it wants to buy the company for $90 per share in cash and stock, valuing it at $7.8 billion.

 The two had earlier been talking about a possible deal, Choice CEO Patrick Pacious said, but Wyndham walked away after they were “in a negotiable range on price and consideration.”